-Just last week a video emerged (see Below) of a baby whale shark approaching a boat near Pattaya waters close to Samae san, the Pattaya Scuba diving community was thrilled to see it and has been scuba diving in hope every day since close by the sighting area.
+Just last week a video emerged (see Below) of a baby whale shark approaching a boat near Pattaya waters close to Samae san, the Pattaya Scuba diving community was thrilled to see it and has been scuba diving every day since in the hope of another sighting.

 Last Week In Samae San- Whale shark Video

 Yesterday was a very special dive trip, as a larger Whale shark emerged and greeted divers and snorkelers to an underwater spectacle most scuba divers only ever dream of.

 What is a Whale Shark?
 Are They Dangerous?

 No, don’t worry; although scuba divers love all sharks, even the ones perceived as dangerous, the Whale Shark is not one of them.
 As the largest fish in the sea, reaching lengths of around 12 meters or more, whale sharks have an enormous menu from which to choose.
 Fortunately their favorite meal is plankton.
 They cruise around and filter feed on these tiny plants and animals, along with any small fish that happen to be around.

 In order to feed, the gentle giant juts out its gaping jaws and passively swims along swallowing and filtering everything in its path.